jeanc18rlos/dental-vip-cms/src/pages/en/specialties/periodontics.md

 paragraphSection:
   body: "<p>This Dental Specialty is focusing in the prevention, diagnosis and treatment
-    of all infectious diseases <em>(GINGIVITIS and PERIODONTITIS)</em> that attack the teeth fixation apparatus: gums, alveolar bone, cement and periodontal ligament, and which are responsible for up to 80 % of dental losses in subjects over 35 years old. <strong>It is not enough with have healthy teeth, the health of the gums is as or more important than staying caries free.</strong></p> <p><strong>Usually, treatment involves the elimination and control of local infectious irritants such as bacterial plaque and dental calculus</strong> through deep tartrectomies <em>(cleanings)</em>
+    of all infectious diseases <em>(GINGIVITIS and PERIODONTITIS)</em> that attack the teeth fixation apparatus: <em>gums, alveolar bone, cement and periodontal ligament</em>, and which are responsible for up to 80 % of dental losses in subjects over 35 years old. <strong>It is not enough with have healthy teeth, the health of the gums is as or more important than staying caries free.</strong></p> <p><strong>Usually, treatment involves the elimination and control of local infectious irritants such as bacterial plaque and dental calculus</strong> through deep tartrectomies <em>(cleanings)</em>
     and the teaching of proper oral hygiene techniques.
 In more advanced cases, it